Home > Professional Development & Events > Volunteer Opportunities

 All AACTE member institution personnel are encouraged to become involved in AACTE programs and events.
 Remember that this is your association, and there are many ways to get involved!
 Here are some examples:

 AACTE convenes its Annual Meeting in late February or early March.
 A call for session proposals is open each spring, content is arranged during the summer and fall, and registration typically runs August through February.
-Join us in Louisville in 2019, and Atlanta in 2020!
+Join us in New Oreans in 2021!

 AACTE accepts applications for service on the Board of Directors and our seven standing committees each spring.
 Board members must be official AACTE Institutional Representatives, but any individual from a member institution is eligible to serve on a standing committee.
 AACTE’s committees cover topics such as global diversity, government relations and advocacy, innovation and technology, research and dissemination, professional preparation and accountability, and more.